open-telemetry/opentelemetry-operator/docs/api.md

 A null or empty node selector term matches no objects.
 The requirements of them are ANDed.
+The TopologySelectorTerm type implements a subset of the NodeSelectorTerm.

 <table>
     <thead>